Brothman/mars-mining/README.md

 ## How to Use

 1. Visit the website at http://www.mars-mining.herokuapp.com!
-2. Enjoy the beautiful colors!
+2. Enjoy the beautiful colors.
+3. Celebrate!

 ## Credits